 1> if RRCReject is sent in response to an RRCResumeResquest triggered by upper layers;

+2> suspend SRB1;

+2> start timer T380, with the timer value set to the stored periodic-RNAU-timer;

+2> discard the temporary security context (previously restored resumeMAC-I and KgNB key) and the keys (KRRCenc key, the KRRCint, the KUPint key and the KUPenc);

+2> configure lower layers to suspend integrity protection and ciphering;

 2> inform upper layers about the failure to resume the RRC connection and access control related information, upon which the procedure ends;

 Editor’s Note: FFS UE actions if RRCResumeRequest is not triggered by upper layers.

-Editor’s Note: FFS Additional UE actions upon receiving RRCReject e.g. T380 handling, SRB1 suspension, etc.

 Editor’s Note: FFS Which access control related information is informed to higher layers.